tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 from the `input_unicharset` and creates all the dawgs, if wordlists are provided, putting everything together into a `traineddata` file.

+If you use tesstrain.sh then the starter traineddata is also created along with `synthetic` training data (box/tiff pairs and lstmf files) from the training text and given list of fonts.

 ### Training From Scratch